PREPARE YOURSELF FOR AN UNFORGETTABLE EVENING

 Our experience first takes us on a scenic chairlift ride, via the Huckleberry Chairlift, just as our last skiers and snowboarders board the lift for their last run of the day.
 When at the top, we’ll pause to take in the beauty and magnificence of the Westcastle Valley before starting our way down the mountain.
 Since the majority of this route is downhill, this one is easy to moderate with no snowshoeing experience required to participate.
 This is a fully guided experience, which ensures a safe and informative journey.

-After about a 90 minute to 2 hour snowshoe, we’ll find ourselves back in the base area where a short break is built in to allow guests to visit their accommodations and/or change their clothing.
+After about 2.5 hours outside, we’ll find ourselves back in the base area where a short break is built in to allow guests to freshen up and/or change their clothing.
 This is followed by what some may consider to be the main event; the food!

-Guest Check-in at Castle Mountain Resort Snow School, no later than 3:30 PM
+Guest Check-in at Castle Mountain Resort Snow School between 3:00 PM and 3:30 PM

 Take an opportunity to change clothing and wash up before heading to dinner